Skip to content

 • New app launched per year

-• Time to market for new app.
+• Time-to-market for new app.
 (Observed 20% gain)

 • Time to provision new environments (days)